bhavik25-cpu/javascript_interview_thory/README.md

 **curring in js**

+Currying in JavaScript is basically a technique where you transform a function with multiple arguments into a sequence of functions that each take a single argument.
+In other words, instead of having one function that takes all arguments at once, you have a series of functions that each take one argument and return a new function to handle the next argument.

+So if you had a function that normally takes three parameters, currying would let you call it by passing one parameter at a time.
+This can be really useful for creating more reusable and flexible functions.

+the reason we use currying is mainly to make our functions more flexible and reusable.
+It lets you create specialized functions from more general ones by presetting some of the arguments.
+For example, if you have a function that adds two numbers, currying lets you turn it into a function that adds a specific number to any other number you give it later.

 In JavaScript, "curring" refers to the process of converting a function that takes multiple arguments into a sequence of functions that each take a single argument.
 This technique allows you to partially apply arguments to a function, creating a new function with fewer parameters.
 ```javascript
 // Non-curried function